openvinotoolkit/openvino/docs/IE_DG/Memory_primitives.md

 tdesc.offset({0, 0, 0, 2}); // = 16
 tdesc.offset({0, 1, 0, 2}); // = 17
 </pre>
-5. If you would like to create a TensorDesc with a planar format and for N dimensions (N can be different 1, 2, 4 and etc), you can use the method
+5. If you would like to create a TensorDesc with a planar format and for N dimensions (N can be different 1, 2, 4 and etc), you can use the <code>InferenceEngine::TensorDesc::getLayoutByDims</code> method.
-<code>InferenceEngine::TensorDesc::getLayoutByDims</code>.
 <pre class="brush:cpp">
 InferenceEngine::TensorDesc::getLayoutByDims({1}); // InferenceEngine::Layout::C
 InferenceEngine::TensorDesc::getLayoutByDims({1, 2}); // InferenceEngine::Layout::NC